-The PUD water system is supplied with water via an interconnection with the Harrisville Fire District (HFD) water system and groundwater withdrawn from Well No. 5.
-Until a MTBE contamination event, the water supply for the PUD consisted exclusively of a groundwater withdrawal system.
-Currently, the interconnection between the HFD and the PUD serves as the primary source of water for the PUD water system.
+The PUD water system is supplied with water via an interconnection with the Harrisville Fire District (HFD) water system and groundwater withdrawn from PUD Well No. 5.
+The water supply for the PUD previously consisted exclusively of a groundwater withdrawal system in the Silver Lake Avenue wellfield that is now out of service due to MTBE contamination from an underground storage tank leak at an up gradient commercial fueling facility.
+Currently, the HFD interconnection serves as the primary source of water for the PUD water system.
 Well No. 5, active as of January 1, 2008, has been successfully utilized to augment water supply from the HFD interconnection.
-Since the activation of Well No. 5, the daily production from this source has averaged 59,400 gallons per day which provides approximately 15% of the system average daily demand.
+Since the activation of Well No. 5, the daily production from this source has dropped to an average of 20 gpm or 28,800 gallons per day which provides approximately 12% of the current system average daily demand.

-Due to a fecal coliform contamination event during the summer of 2002 at the HFD wells, the PUD was mandated by the RI Department of Health (RIDOH) to install a temporary chlorination facility located downstream of the primary interconnection.
+Due to a fecal coliform contamination event during the summer of 2002 at the HFD wells, the PUD was mandated by the RI Department of Health (RIDOH) to install a chlorination facility located downstream of the primary interconnection.
 This facility is equipped with a chlorine feed system whereby the incoming water supply from the HFD can be adjusted to increase the residual in the PUD's system.
 The PUD's Well No. 5 is also equipped with a chlorination feed system.

-Currently there are two (2) interconnections between the PUD and the HFD.
-One interconnection is located on Union Avenue and the other interconnection is located on Main Street.
-Both interconnections were used for emergency purposes until the occurrence of a MTBE contamination event at Well Nos.
-3 and 3A in 2001.
-Presently, the interconnection on Main Street serves as the main connection between the PUD and HFD systems and the interconnection on Union Avenue serves as an emergency connection.
+Currently there are two (2) interconnections between the PUD and the HFD located on Main Street and on Union Avenue.
+Both interconnections were originally used for emergency purposes until the occurrence of the MTBE contamination of the Silver Lake Avenue Wells No. 3 and 3A in 2001.
+Presently, the interconnection on Main Street serves as the primary supply connection between the PUD and HFD systems and the interconnection on Union Avenue serves as an emergency connection.
 In the fall of 2002, the PUD installed a 10-inch turbine meter in a below grade meter pit to monitor flows from the HFD at the Main Street interconnection.
-Water from the meter pit on Main Street flows directly to the PUD transmission and distribution system as well as to the two (2) storage tanks.
+Recent improvements in 2020 include a new pressure data logger to monitor the line pressure and Harrisville provided a new flowmeter and a new check valve.
+Water from the meter pit on Main Street flows directly into the PUD transmission and distribution system as well as to the two (2) storage tanks.

 The PUD's water system is presently served by two (2) storage facilities.
-One storage tank is located on Rock Avenue near the village area of Pascoag and the second tank is located on South Main Street opposite of Lapham Farm Road.
-The Rock Avenue tank is a 1.5 million gallon standpipe constructed of welded steel.
-The South Main Street tank is a 265,000 gallon standpipe constructed of welded steel.
+One storage tank is located on Rock Avenue near Pascoag village and the second tank is located on South Main Street opposite of Lapham Farm Road.
+The Rock Avenue tank is a 1.5 MG standpipe and the South Main Street tank is a 265,000 gallon standpipe, both constructed of welded steel.

-The PUD has approximately 15 miles of water transmission and distributions mains, composed of water mains ranging in size from 2 to 14-inches.
+The PUD has approximately 17.6 miles of water transmission and distributions mains, composed of water mains ranging in size from 2 to 14-inches.
 Most of the pipes in the water system are unlined cast iron, installed in the late 1800's and early 1900's.
+However, a 3-phase Cleaning and re-Lining project from 2017 -2020 upgraded nearly 50% of the distribution network.
 The system cannot be looped due to funding and service area boundaries, which creates significant pressure reductions and constraints in the system during fire flow conditions.
 However, the PUD does seek to loop and reinforce water mains within the transmission and distribution system to the extent practical and as resources are available.
 Reinforcement and looping of the system water mains is balanced with the need to periodically upgrade or replace older and aging sections of cast iron water main in the system.